 Each attribute of the Indices helps to define the state of readiness of the firm either for investment or exit.
 It is unlikely that any firm would have an ideal position on every item; however, the scoring will indicate where improvements can be made or problems addressed.
-The AAI will show the Angel where the firm is currently in their preparation for Angel investment and could be used to advise the entrepreneur on additional work which needs to be done before progressing with the proposal.
+The AAI will show the Investor where the firm is currently in their preparation for external investment and should be used by the entrepreneur to stimulate discussion and action within their firm to ensure the firm is better prepared for initial discussions with an external investor.

-The VPI can be used to undertake an initial evaluation of the investment proposal and then later to guide development of the business from an investor ready or exit objective.
-Finally, the ODI will help identify just how well developed internal processes of governance and operations management monitoring systems are and guide development work on their implementation and improvement.
+The VPI can be used to undertake an initial evaluation of the likelihood of being able to secure investment and then later to guide development of the business to an investor ready or exit objective.
+The ODI will help identify just how well developed internal processes of governance and operations management monitoring systems are and guide development work on their implementation and improvement.
 In many cases, specialist assistance will be required to implement changes needed to reach higher Index scores.

-The purpose of the Indices is to help the Angel evaluate the investment.
-The Indices provide the Angel with a comprehensive and systematic way of investigating the proposed investment and should help isolate any serious deficiencies in the proposed business.
-Each question or attribute will provide an insight into the business and the work which will be needed to develop its potential.
+The purpose of the Indices is to help the Entrepreneur evaluate their own chances of securing investment and to manage the process of securing the investment.
+The first three Indices mirror what an Angel or VC investor will evaluate in assessing the venture for investment.
+It is thus a comprehensive and systematic way of investigating a proposed investment and should help isolate any serious deficiencies in the proposed business.
+Each question or attribute will provide an insight into the business and the work which will be needed to make it investor ready.

-Angel investing is a process not an event.
-Too many Angels think that they can rely on their gut feel or on their evaluation of the entrepreneur and a quick walk around the firm's offices to judge the quality of the investment proposal.
-While these factors are important, a systematic and comprehensive review is more likely to catch fatal flaws and problems.
+Angel and VC investing is a process not an event.
+Historically, many Angels and VC Investors thought that they could rely on their gut feel or on their evaluation of the entrepreneur and a quick walk around the firm's offices to judge the quality of the investment proposal.
+While these factors are important, the investing process has become much more formal and sophisticated, especially through the development of formal Angel syndicate investing.
+Angels and VC investors now appreciate that a systematic and comprehensive review is more likely to catch fatal flaws and problems.

 In many cases, the effectively managed firm will score highly on an attribute.
 In other areas, where no attention has been given to preparing the business for an external investment, little will have been done.
-By scoring these attributes, you will find out the status of the business and identify what needs to be done to develop its potential.
-Alternatively, you may find out something which will cause you to reject the proposal, even if you feel good about the entrepreneur and the products.
+By scoring these attributes, you will find out the status of the business and identify what needs to be done to prepare it for external investment.
+Alternatively, you may find out something which will cause you to abandon seeking external investment.

 The Indices are constructed with an 'attainment' or 'achievement' scale of 1-5.
 To complete an Index, you should circle the description which is closest to the current position.

-Nothing Little Reasonable Significant Fully N.A.
+Nothing done Little progress Reasonable progress Significant progress Fully attained N.A.

-done progress progress progress attained

 1 2 3 4 5